Photographer spots incredible cloud inversion in Peak District - CBBC Newsround

-A photographer spotted an incredible weather phenomenon known as a cloud inversion, whilst on a walk in the Peak District.
+A photographer spotted an incredible weather phenomenon known as a cloud inversion, whilst on a walk in the Peak District in Derbyshire.

 He said it was "absolutely spectacular" and a "special" moment.